 Should You Remove the Battery When the Generator is Not In Use?

 If you’re going to be storing your generator for a long period of time, you should definitely disconnect and remove the battery from your generator and store it in a cool dry place, where it won’t be damaged.
 This will prevent the battery from completely depleting and you can use a trickle charge and battery maintainer to keep your battery charged over long time periods.
-A trickle charge charges your battery whenever the battery power is dropping, so won’t always be charging it.
+A trickle charge will charge your battery whenever the battery power is dropping, so won’t always be charging it.

-Safety Tips
+Key Safety Tips

 The main hazards when using a portable generator are fires, electrocution, and carbon monoxide poisoning.
 When powered up, generators can get very hot so it’s important not to use them near or on any flammable items or dry grass.
 You should also give it plenty of time to cool down before handling it or wear protective equipment and always keep the generator away from children.
 The fuel will also be flammable so it should be stored correctly, away from anything that could damage the container or cause a fire.